k-song14/k-song14.github.io/_posts/2022-06-08-PIC16BFinalProject.md

 In order to be able to generate random lyrics, we need to start with a dataset of lyrics.
 For this project, we wanted the user to be able to input artists of their choice and generate a song based on those artists' songs.
 We decided to use a Scrapy spider to scrape the Genius website for lyrics.

-In order to do this, we first created a Scrapy spider (see <a href=https://k-song14.github.io/HW2>here</a> for a tutorial on how to do this).
+In order to do this, we first created a Scrapy spider (see https://k-song14.github.io/HW2 for a tutorial on how to do this).
 Let's now go step-by-step on our scraping process:

 #### Importing Packages